SwikritiT/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 ## Getting support

-If you run into any new issues or you cannot solve your integration please use our [Support Installation & Updates forum](https://community.openproject.org/projects/openproject/forums/9) or if you have an Enterprise subscription, please contact us at Enterprise Support.
+If you run into any new issues, or you cannot solve your integration please use our [Support Installation & Updates forum](https://community.openproject.org/projects/openproject/forums/9) or if you have an Enterprise subscription, please contact us at Enterprise Support.